parallel-ml/docs/docs/speech/deepspeech.md

-# Utilizing Deepspeech on Raspberry pi
+# Deepspeech on Raspberry Pi

 **Requirements: have python3 installed with pip3**

 https://github.com/mozilla/DeepSpeech#using-the-python-package

-# Run deepspeech with training model: (use python deepspeech package)
+# Run Deepspeech with Trained Model

+(use python deepspeech package)

 **WARNING: this model is really big: 1.6 GB; so you cannot do this on raspberry pi**

 Follow steps under Using Pre-trained mode on the github page (https://github.com/mozilla/DeepSpeech#using-the-python-package), using python package which are: